 Darunee Charnchoensilpakul’s speech:

-YouTube has 4 excerpts from one of her offending speeches, in Thai, with limited English titling: “Da Torpedo’s speech”
+YouTube has 4 excerpts from one of her offending speeches, in Thai, with limited English titling.
+Search for “Da Torpedo” at YouTube and the speeches come up.

 The Nation, 28 November 2012: “PM accused of misusing budget”